 Accessing Libraries and Library Materials

 - The U of A Library has multiple locations.
 Visit our Location Accessibility page for detailed accessibility information for each location.

 - You can place a request for books and other physical materials to be retrieved for you using the ‘Place Hold’ function in the library catalogue, or you can Ask Us for assistance.

-- The University of Alberta Libraries has an e-preferred collection policy, and a large proportion of library resources, including books and journals, are available only in online formats.
+- The U of A Library has an e-preferred collection policy, and a large proportion of library resources, including books and journals, are available only in online formats.

 - All library locations provide access to Windows workstations with the following software installed:

 - Kurzweil 3000: text-to-speech software

 - JAWS: text-to-speech software

 - HathiTrust is a partnership of academic and research institutions offering a collection of millions of titles digitized from libraries around the world.